Index out of bounds are not checked at compile time for slices (including strings, a.k.a. slices of bytes).

 }

-can be extracted as a function:
+We can extract it as a function:

 func f(x int) {